s445961027/sc24_SW_TNC/README.md

 pip install kahypar==1.3.5

-#when use this script,you need use follow command
+#when use this script,you just need follow command:

 python main_zuchongzhi_2.py  {path of circuit}  {qbit_num}